 Apply for other Government Programs

-If you are not already receiving Food Stamps, now is the time to apply.
+If you are not already receiving SNAP Benefits (formerly food Stamps), now is the time to apply.
 Simply knowing there is plenty of food in your house can relieve a great deal of stress.
 Also, look into any community programs that can help with housing costs and other necessary bills.
 Some programs are designed to help people in positions, similar to yours that are struggling with a severe disability and unable to completely support themselves.

 One of the most painful steps you may find yourself contemplating is downsizing your lifestyle.
 You may come to the realization that due to your disability you will never enjoy the level of income you had previously.
 It may become necessary to move to less expensive housing or sell your car.